-If you are interested in participating in this venture, please contact any committee member to register an interest or use the Contact form on this website.
+If you are interested in participating in this venture, please contact any committee member to register an interest.

 The fast way to contact the Oadby Artists is to visit our Twitter page.